Metal Gear Solid 4: Guns of the Patriots: Gameplay

-Metal Gear Mk.II (later replaced with Mk.III), a small support robot that always tags along with Snake, offers codec functionality and a means to the in-game menu for a large part of Snake's mission.
+Metal Gear Mk.II (later replaced with Mk.III), is a small support robot that always tags along with Snake, offers codec functionality and a means to the in-game menu for a large part of Snake's mission.
 It can be remotely controlled to stun enemies, provide reconnaissance and interact with the environment.
 Its design is based on the namesake robot from Snatcher, a game designed by Hideo Kojima.
 It is also controlled during the beginning of each separate "Act", although the player is not able to utilize its capabilities during this time.

 Whenever the Drebin menu is available, weapons, attachments, and ammunition can be purchased via Drebin Points (DPs), awarded for on-site procurement of weapons already in the inventory and by initiating specific scripted events or destroying Unmanned Vehicles.
 The conversion rate between weapons and DPs depends on current battlefield conditions, with more-intense fighting yielding higher prices.
 Drebin would also purchase items from the player at a discounted price, especially at certain points in the story and certain days in real life.
 The game may also be finished without killing anyone, using non-lethal weapons.

 The Virtual Range, similar to the Virtual Reality training of previous titles, functions as a test facility for weapon performance and gameplay controls.